mattsilber/collection-utils/readme.md

 Now, assuming you remembered to call **convertView.setTag(R.integer.cu__sticky_header_tag_ref, true);** in your Adapter's **getView()** method for header items, you should, in fact, have an EndlessPullToRefreshStickyHeaderListView.
 Shit.
 I wrote it again.

 Anyway, this allows you to create custom components for a ListView without having to worry about extending the class.

+## ModularArrayAdapter

+This adapter has support for delegating different items in the adapter to one or more different ViewModules, which act as both a ViewHolder and an interface for updating the Views in said holder with the correct data.
+This allows you to easily show many different layouts for one or more different types of data without having to do anything but setup a ViewModule and register a ModuleBuilder for it.

+To register different items to different ViewModules, you can do something like:

+    ModularArrayAdapter adapter = new ModularArrayAdapter(this, 0, new ArrayList())
+            .registerModuleBuilder(ItemType1.class,
+                    new ModuleBuilder(R.layout.list_type_1,
+                            ViewModule1.class,
+                            resId -> new ViewModule1(resId)))
+            .registerModuleBuilder(ItemType2.class,
+                    new ModuleBuilder(R.layout.list_type_2
+                            ViewModule2.class,
+                            resId -> new ViewModule2(resId)));

+Where ItemType{_} and ViewModule{_} are the classes of the data in your adapter and their respective ViewModules.

+Now, let's say you want 1 data-type to match 2 alternating ViewHolders.
+That could be done by registering the ModuleBuilderResolver instead of just a builder:

+    ModuleBuilder builder1 = new ModuleBuilder(R.layout.list_type_1,
+            ViewModule1.class,
+            resId -> new ViewModule1(resId));

+    ModuleBuilder builder2 = new ModuleBuilder(R.layout.list_type_2,
+            ViewModule2.class,
+            resId -> new ViewModule2(resId));

+    ModularArrayAdapter adapter = new ModularArrayAdapter(this, 0, new ArrayList())
+            .registerModuleBuilderResolver(ImageHolder1.class,
+                    new ModularArrayAdapter.ModuleBuilderResolver() {
+                        public ModuleBuilder resolve(ModularArrayAdapter adapter, Object item, int position) {
+                            return position % 2 == 0
+                                    ? builder1
+                                    : builder2;
+                        }
+                        public int getBuilderTypeCount() {
+                            return 2;
+                        }
+                    });

+##### ViewModule

+A simple ViewModule example:

+    public class SimpleViewModule extends ViewModule<String> {

+        private ImageView image;

+        public SimpleViewModule(int layoutResId) {
+            super(layoutResId);
+        }

+        @Override
+        protected void locateViewComponents(View convertView) {
+            this.image = (ImageView) convertView.findViewById(R.id.some_view_id);
+        }

+        @Override
+        public void updateView(ModularArrayAdapter adapter, String item, int position) {
+            new ImageRequest(adapter.getContext(), item)
+                    .setTargetView(image)
+                    .setFadeTransition()
+                    .execute();
+        }
+    }

+##### ActionCallback

+Since I want the modules to be as dumb as possible, the ModularArrayAdapter has a type-less callback system allowing you to register, and trigger, callbacks with just keys and the values you want supplied with them.
+Granted, this removes type-safety and can make it more difficult to track down issues, but there are tradeoffs with everything.

+Ie. register a callback with the adapter

+    adapter.registerCallback("key__my_item_clicked", item -> { });

+And then trigger it from with the ViewModule on a click event

+    getConvertView().setOnClickListener(v ->
+        adapter.triggerActionCallback("key__my_item_clicked", item));

+## ListUtils

+This is just a helper class I've been playing around with for chaining list augmentations in places where Observables felt like overkill.
+It supports some basic functions like map, reduce, filter, zipWith, take, etc.

+Let's say I have a list of Strings, which I want to convert to integers, multiply by 100, select only those > 300, and then sum those values (why?
+Idk, it's an example):

+    String[] values = new String[]{ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
+    int sum = new ListUtils<String>(values)
+            .map(v -> Interger.parseInt(v) * 100)
+            .filter(v -> v > 300)
+            .reduce(0, (last, current) -> last + current);